rvandewater/YAIB/README.md

 # Installation

-YAIB currently requires an installation of Conda.
-Below you will find the three CLI commands to install YAIB.
+YAIB can be installed using conda or pip.
+Below you will find the three CLI commands to install YAIB using conda.
 The

 The first command will install an environment based on Python 3.10 (currently).